- 1 Log Files

 Where does SoloStorm save my log files?

-Note: Files stored under /Android/data are deleted when uninstalling SoloStorm.
+Note: Files stored under /Android/data are DELETED when uninstalling the app.

 Why is SoloStorm unable to connect to my Wi-Fi camera or data logger?